chorpo/Sitecore.Algolia/README.md

-# Siteore search provider Algolia
+# Sitecore search provider for Algolia

 Algolia is a Hosted Search API that delivers instant and relevant results.
 Search Provider implements crawling part of index integration.